Skip to content

 an.logs(live=True) # live tail of log updates

-You can retrieve and “rehydrate” previous Analysis objects via the JobManager.
-This is useful in situations where you want to revisit a previous analysis, e.g. to retrieve outputs or logs.
+useful in situations where you want to revisit a previous analysis, e.g. to retrieve outputs or

-Retrieving by ID
+Retrieving by ID¶

-When you submit a job to the AWS Batch cluster with .run(), an Analysis ID will be returned and printed to the output below the cell.
+and printed to the output below the cell.
 For example:

 an.run()

->>> 2023-06-23 15:45:06.929 | INFO | gencove_explorer.analysis:run:844 - Analysis ID: 2023-05-08T000000_example_fn_17eb494f3d5349c88959bace7a6b7873
+>>> 2023-06-23 15: 45:06.929 | INFO | gencove_explorer.analysis: run:844 - Analysis ID: 2023-05-08T000000_example_fn_17eb494f3d5349c88959bace7a6b7873

-You can retrieve your results later using this Analysis ID with the JobManager object.
+You can retrieve your results later using this Analysis ID with the AnalysisManager

-from gencove_explorer.job_manager import JobManager
+from gencove_explorer.analysis_manager import AnalysisManager

-mgr = JobManager()
+mgr = AnalysisManager()

-an = mgr.get_analysis(job_id="2023-05-08T000000_example_fn_17eb494f3d5349c88959bace7a6b7873")
+an = mgr.get_analysis(analysis_id="2023-05-08T000000_example_fn_17eb494f3d5349c88959bace7a6b7873")

 an.status() # <-- this Analysis object can now be used as a regular analysis object